tzaeschke/zoodb/README.md

 Bug Bounty
 ==========
-The last bug hunt started June 11 2016 and ended June 30 2016.
+The first bug hunt started June 11 2016 and ended June 30 2016.
 The hunt was for severe bugs concerning indexing and database consistency.
 No bugs were reported.

 Current Status